 To learn a discriminative embedding space, we employ the InfoNCE loss~\cite{van2018cpc} for model training.
-For a given query $q$, we define a candidate set $\mathcal{C}_q=\{c^+_q\} \cup \mathcal{C}^-_q$ for loss calculation, where $c^+_q$ denotes the ground-truth positive target associated with $q$, and $\mathcal{C}^-_q$ is the set of negatives.
-Each $c^-_q \in \mathcal{C}^-_q$ represents a negative sample obtained via in-batch sampling or hard negative mining.
-The model is trained to maximize the semantic alignment between query and the positive target while suppressing the negatives, by minimizing the following objective:
+For a given query $q$, we define a candidate set $\mathcal{C}_q=\{c^+_q\} \cup \mathcal{C}^-_q$ for loss calculation, where $c^+_q$ denotes the ground-truth positive target associated with $q$, and $\mathcal{C}^-_q$ is the set of negative targets.
+Each $c^-_q \in \mathcal{C}^-_q$ represents a negative target obtained via in-batch sampling or hard negative mining.
+The model is trained to maximize the semantic alignment between the query and the positive target while suppressing the negatives, by minimizing the following objective: